-* Special Edition of Real Science Radio: The cover story in Britain's leading science magazine, New Scientist, admits that Darwin was wrong about the tree of life.
-See below, Attenborough's Missing Link, for the amazingly bad timing of Sir David Attenborough's evolution pronouncement and this cover story.
+* Cutting Down the Tree of Life: [With 2019 updates.]
+This special edition of Real Science Radio reports on the cover story in Europe's leading science magazine, New Scientist, admitting that Darwin was wrong about the tree of life.
+See below, Attenborough's Missing Link, for the amazingly bad timing of Sir David Attenborough's evolution pronouncement coming out simultaneously with this cover story.

 * Testimony Contrary to Interests: The Darwinist New Scientist magazine published their cover story, Darwin Was Wrong about the Tree of Life.
 About this Tree of Life theory (named after the actual tree described in Genesis), the magazine reports that Darwin's theory of descent was as important as his theory of natural selection.
 Of the thousands of species genetically evaluated so far, more than half are not the product of a biological pathway represented by a tree (or a bush for that matter).

 * New Scientist Excerpts: The discoveries presented in this NS article affirm the creationist take on this and contradict the dismissive misrepresentation of evolutionists like Jerry Coyne and AronRa, who claim, respectively, that such findings are "common only in bacteria" and otherwise relegated to the "occasional odd gene", and that the article "focus[ed] primarily on microbes," whereas, for example, NS reported that a UC Davis study:

 ...compared 2000 genes that are common to humans, frogs, sea squirts, sea urchins, fruit flies and nematodes.
 In theory, [they] should have been able to use the gene sequences to construct an evolutionary tree showing the relationships between the six animals.
 [They] failed.
 The problem was that different genes told contradictory evolutionary stories. -New Scientist